luxeengine/alpha/luxe/md/guide.one.md

 import luxe.Vector;
 ```

-This will bring the Sprite class into scope, so that can use it directly without using the full name, and the same for the other classes.
+This will bring the classes into the module, so that can use them directly without using the full name.
+In other words, we can now say `new Sprite` instead of `new luxe.Sprite` when referring to the Sprite class.

+**Sprite and it's options**
-Now, inside the ready function we can create a sprite.
-To use the sprite class, it wants us to specify some options in an object, like a simple object could look like this :
+Inside the ready function we can create a sprite.
+When creating a `Sprite`, it wants us to specify some options, in an object.
+A simple object could look like this :

 `{  name:'a sprite' }`

 This is an object with a `name` property, and it's value set.

-Since the Sprite class has a lot of options, it is easier to specify only the options we want to through objects (instead of a mega constructors).
+Since the Sprite class has a lot of options, it is easier to specify only the options we need (instead of mega constructors).
+You will find much of the luxe API has an associated `options` type associated with it.

+**Creating a Sprite**
-For now, we will simply create a small orange block in the middle of the screen, so we need to give it a color, a size and a position.
-The name is optional, but it will make your project infinitely easier to work with if you name things.
+For now, we will create a small orange block in the middle of the screen and give it a color, a size and a position.
+The name is optional, but it will make your project infinitely easier to work with if you name things from the start.

-You will see we store a reference to the sprite and call it block, this is so that we can move it later when the mouse moves.
+We also make a variable called `block`, this is so that we can move the sprite later when the mouse moves, and store the reference to the Sprite in the variable.

 ```